torvalds/linux/Documentation/driver-api/cxl/linux/memory-hotplug.rst

 =========================
 By default, on most architectures, the Hotplug Memory Block Size is either 128MB or 256MB.
 On x86, the block size increases up to 2GB as total memory capacity exceeds 64GB.
-As of v6.15, Linux does not take into account the size and alignment of the ACPI CEDT CFMWS regions (see Early Boot docs) when deciding the Hotplug Memory Block Size.
+As of v6.15, GNU/Linux does not take into account the size and alignment of the ACPI CEDT CFMWS regions (see Early Boot docs) when deciding the Hotplug Memory Block Size.